roguetrainer/decodokq-syndrome-solver/docs/design/LANGUAGE-FOR-GAME-UI.md

 That's a very practical issue when planning a game project.
 The decision hinges entirely on **where the computational complexity lies** and **where the game will be hosted/played**.

-For a game like **Decodok-Q**, which relies heavily on a real-time, responsive user interface (UI) and visualization, **JavaScript for the frontend is the far superior choice.**
+For a game like **Codo-Q**, which relies heavily on a real-time, responsive user interface (UI) and visualization, **JavaScript for the frontend is the far superior choice.**

 Here's a breakdown comparing the options for a modern web-based game: